Opening Hours Open 7 days a week

 • Either you or your husband/wife is habitually resident in England & Wales

 You can still get a divorce in England & Wales if your husband or wife is missing.
 Our divorce lawyers will help you with the procedures to follow when you do not know the whereabouts of your husband or wife.
-The divorce process will take longer than usual in cases where the respondent's whereabouts are unknown.
+The divorce process will take longer than usual when the Respondent's whereabouts are unknown.